Bill13579/plu_activation/paper.md

 The most crucial part of this reparameterization is that for a sufficiently large α and β, the reparameterization does not occur.
 The original α and β are simply passed through, as both ρ_p / p terms approach 0.0 as p=(α or β) grows.
 This is the mathematical formulation of our "gradient wall" idea.
-In the end, all that is affected is the asympototic behavior at α=0.0 and β=0.0, and the full expressive behavior of PLU is left fully intact.
+In the end, all that is affected is the asymptotic behavior at α=0.0 and β=0.0, and the full expressive behavior of PLU is left fully intact.
 We term this mechanism Repulsive Reparameterization.